 Montreal leasing rates surpass Quebec City

 Soucy noted Groupe Dallaire has announced it will build two buildings on spec at the Espace d’Innovation Chauveau east of the Henri-IV highway and wondered whether other developers in Quebec City should go the spec development route.

 Roussin said it’s a question she asks every day, “but the telephone isn’t ringing that much.
 It’s surprising,” she said.
 “Occupants want to expand, but we don’t have many new arrivals.
 Are big companies coming to Quebec City?”

 Bouffard said development on spec in Quebec City is an excellent idea if the site is well-positioned.
 Land located inside city limits is “hyper-strategic,” he said.

 Speculative development isn’t a bad idea if inflation and other costs can be forecast, added Jerôme Jolicoeur, general manager of Groupe commercial AMT, a Quebec City real estate manager, builder, and property owner.

 Given the lack of land available near Quebec City, businesses are shopping for space in the outskirts of the city or even in central Quebec, Jolicoeur said.

 “It’s a challenge we must address because we want to have major job-generating businesses (in the city).
 What we risk having in years to come are rent increases and we’ll lose businesses.”

-Editors note: A quote has been removed from this article on the basis that it was attributed to the wrong speaker.
-We will be investigating this issue further and we apologize for the error.
+Editor’s note: A quote was removed from this article because it was inadvertently attributed to the wrong speaker.
+RENX apologizes for the error.